cperos-xr/Pan-Tilt-Face-Tracking/README.md

 ![App Screenshot](./newColors.png)

-## FAQ

-- **Do I need Unity or OpenCV knowledge?**
-	- No!
-Just use the APK.
-All features are available out of the box.
-- **Can I use this with my own pan-tilt hardware?**
-	- Yes, if your hardware supports the ESP32 JSON command protocol.
-- **Where do I get the APK?**
-	- Check the Releases section for the latest APK.

 ## Support

-For troubleshooting or hardware setup, see the included documentation or contact the project maintainer.
+For troubleshooting or hardware setup, see the included documentation

 ---
 MIT License.
 ESP32 firmware and third-party assets subject to their own licenses.